jonnymind/SIRPAS/Source/Base_System/Combat/Simplified_Combat.md

 The character can then use any sensible mitigation (armor or skills, if possible) to reduce the raw **DP**.

 A *critical failure* means that the character receives a *heavy wound* automatically.
+Notice that, if one party is larger than the other, some of the characters in that party will not be directly confront a character on the other side; so, the lowest-scoring characters will be unharmed.
+However, they may still score a *critical failure* and receive a wound because of that.